1 Helpful / 0 Not

 Cons: -Before you read this section, I need to mention that this isn't my definition of a fun course.
 I get that.
 I'm not a fan of short and wooded.
 I like wooded courses with more variety, length, and better elevation change.
 However, my experience here was bad.
 Most of the baskets were in the alternate pins.
 I looked closely at the tee sign diagrams and the media after my round here and saw that the baskets were indeed in the alternate pins.
 Most of them are either mediocre, or not my idea of fun.
 The original pins are a little better, but simply aren't my taste.

--I wouldn't recommend this course if you don't live nearby, just go to Rotary Park or Panther Creek.
+-I wouldn't recommend this course if you don't live nearby, just go to Panther Creek or drive to Knoxville.
 Some issues at those courses are what we have here at Kiwanis, but at least there's a good mix of holes there.
 And the issues are not as excessive.
-Some people have said that they don't like the new pins at Rotary and I get it.
+Some people have said that they don't like the new pins at Rotary and I get it (the long par 3s are stupid there.)
 The approach shots may be odd to some people.
-The reason why I kinda like them is because most of the new pins are par 4s and give more options on how to approach the hole to get a better look for birdie.
+The reason why I like some of them is because most of the new pins are par 4s and give more options on how to approach the hole to get a better look for birdie.
 Since every hole here is truly a par 3, you are left with some bogus tee shots with little to no room.

 -After the first hole, I was looking forward to playing the remaining seventeen holes.
 I get to hole 2 and it's in the alt pin.
 I wasn't a fan of it.
 It's maybe 220'.
 There's a well groomed and lengthy wooded fairway, but then you realize that the basket is about 40-50' tucked into the woods to the right.
 Hole 3 was really bad.
 It's a skip hyzer shot (I'd skip the hole entirely and skip to the next hole), basket was in the alt pin to the left in the woods.